Primula pauciflora: Cultivation

-Under the name Dodecatheon pulchellum, the plant has gained the Royal Horticultural Society’s Award of Garden Merit.
+Under the name Dodecatheon pulchellum, the plant has gained the Royal Horticultural Society's Award of Garden Merit.
+If not provided adequate moisture in the growing season they will die back to the roots, but will return in the next year.
 In cultivation it is hardy down to -15 C, but prefers a sheltered location in partial or full shade with neutral or acid soil, such as a woodland setting.

-Native Americans

-The pretty shooting star was used medicinally by the Okanagan-Colville and Blackfoot Indians.
-An infusion of the roots was used as a wash for sore eyes.
-A cooled infusion of leaves was used for eye drops.
-An infusion of leaves was gargled, especially by children, for cankers.
+Though they need moisture, the pretty shooting-star also requires good drainage, not a boggy or riparian situation.
+When grown in good conditions the crown will become much larger with multiple blooming stems.
+Larger plants can be successfully divided for propagation in the late fall.